-Physiatry is unique among medical fields in that its area of expertise addresses the function of the whole patient, as compared with a focus on an organ system or systems.
+Physiatry is unique among medical fields, its area of expertise addresses the function of the whole patient, as compared to focusing on an organ system or systems.
 Suffering an acute injury or living with chronic illness can affect the way people move and communicate, perceive themselves and their role in the home and workplace.

 Physiatry is about patient-centered care and maximizing independence and mobility with the goal of returning patients to their roles in society.